 For example, stating that a competitor’s software is “unreliable” without evidence could be deemed defamatory, whereas saying, “We found that our software had a 99% uptime compared to their 90%,” backed by a valid study, would likely be legally permissible.

 Commercial disparagement cases often require proof of actual economic harm, meaning that the false statement directly caused a loss of customers, contracts, or sales.
-Companies should be cautious when making statements that could be interpreted as disparaging a competitor’s business.
+You should be cautious when making statements that could be interpreted as disparaging a competitor’s business.

 Reliability